lit/lit.dev/packages/lit-dev-content/site/docs/tools/development.md

 The development builds of `ReactiveElement` and `LitElement` support extra runtime warnings that can help identify issues that would be costly to check for in production builds.

 Some warnings are always displayed.
 There are also two categories of _optional warnings_ that can be turned on or off:
-* `'migration'`: warnings related to migration from LitElement 2.x
+* `'migration'`.
+Warnings related to migration from LitElement 2.x.
+Off by default.
-* `'change-in-update'`: warnings related to changing reactive state during an update
+* `'change-in-update'`.
+Warnings related to changing reactive state during an update.
+On by default.

 You can control the optional warnings using the `ReactiveElement.disableWarning()` and `ReactiveElement.enableWarning()` methods.
 You can call them on any subclass of `ReactiveElement`, including `LitElement` and your own classes.
 Calling the methods on a given class turns warnings on or off for and the warnings for that class and any subclasses.
 For instance, you can turn off a category of warnings on all `ReactiveElement` classes, on all `LitElement` classes, or on a specific `LitElement` subclass.